-- Fill it with your liquid ingredient until it’s just beneath the measuring line you’re trying to reach.
+- Fill your wet measuring cup with your liquid ingredient until it's just beneath the measuring line you're trying to reach.

 - Bend or crouch down so that you're at eye level with the measuring line.
 Add more of your liquid until the center of the liquid surface is right at the measuring line.

 When your ingredient amounts are small enough to be measured in teaspoons or tablespoons, it gets a bit simpler.
 You can just use a good set of measuring spoons for both liquid and dry ingredients.
 Even with a measuring spoon, I still would recommend going through the process of fluffing, spooning, and leveling for dry ingredients, unless the recipe says otherwise.
 And of course, a digital scale is still the most accurate and simplest method (I'm like a broken record).

 If you take away nothing else from this discussion, let it be that a kitchen scale is an inexpensive way to make your baking better AND easier.
 But hopefully you got a lot more from this as well, and you're ready to get going with some baking projects!
 Why not get started with my simple mini vanilla cake recipe?